Health and Wellbeing

 Posture correcting exercises for Kyphosis

 Postural curvature is a major cause of pain and tension in shoulders and upper back, but did you know that it can have repercussions on your overall health?
-Today Tanvi Tiwari, senior physiotherapist at Bodyset, looks at a specific type of postural curvature – kyphosis.
-As well as explaining what it is, she shares her top exercises on targeting and strengthening the muscles in our backs for better posture, reduced pain and a happier, healthier you.
+Today we look at a specific type of postural curvature – kyphosis.
+As well as explaining what it is, we’ll share some top exercises on targeting and strengthening the muscles in our backs for better posture, reduced pain and a happier, healthier you.

 What is kyphosis?